Don Ritter (artist)

-Don Ritter (1959) is a Canadian artist known for his interactive electronic installation works.
+Don Ritter (born 1959) is a visual, sound and media artist known for his interactive electronic installation works.
+His works of art use digital media in architectural projections, immersive video-sound installations, performances and prints.
+He currently lives in Montréal, Quebec.

 Life

-Don Ritter was born in 1959 in Camrose, Alberta.
-He was a professor in the School of Creative Media at the City University of Hong Kong.
-Ritter studied electronics engineering at The Northern Alberta Institute of Technology, fine arts and psychology at the University of Waterloo, and visual studies at MIT's Center for Advanced Visual Studies and the MIT Media Lab.
+Don Ritter was born in Camrose, Alberta.
+He studied electronics engineering at The Northern Alberta Institute of Technology, fine arts and psychology at the University of Waterloo, and visual studies at MIT's Center for Advanced Visual Studies and the MIT Media Lab.

+During his studies at M.I.T. he was paired with George E. Lewis and he made an interactive video to go with his trombone playing.

+Ritter worked abroad for 23 years as an artist and academic in Boston, New York City, Berlin, Seoul and Hong Kong.
+Among his appointments, he was a professor in the School of Creative Media at the City University of Hong Kong.

 Work

 Ritter's work brings together computers, sensors, and the human body to create interactive experiences for audiences.
 Ritter has said that "the experience of interactive art should be an aesthetically pleasing experience not only for the mind but also for the body".

 His software Orpheus (1987), which enabled an improvising musician to control the narrative projection of video, is an early example of an interactive video installation.